19hours/sg-statutes/Acts/Employment Act.md

 ### Offence

 107\.
-Any employer who, without reasonable excuse, the proof of which shall lie on him —
+Any person who —

-(a) neglects or refuses to produce any contract of service, book of account of salary, register or other documents concerning any employee or relating to that employee’s employment as required under section 105(1) (b);
+(a) without reasonable excuse, neglects or refuses to produce any document or article as required under section 103;

-(b) hinders or obstructs the Commissioner or an inspecting officer in the exercise of the power under section 105(1); or
+(b) makes to the Commissioner or an inspecting officer exercising the powers under section 103 a statement either orally or in writing which is false in a material particular; or

-(c) makes to the Commissioner or an inspecting officer exercising the power under section 105(1) a statement either orally or in writing which is false in a material particular,
+(c) otherwise hinders or obstructs the Commissioner or an inspecting officer in the exercise of the powers under section 103,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

-[36/95]
+[32/2008 wef 01/01/2009]

 ## PART XIV